Dasutin/dashino/README.md

   -d '{"widgetId":"tomorrow","type":"tomorrow","data":{"current":{"temperature":72,"summary":"Sunny","dew_point":60}}}'
 ```

-- From the UI: the Event Testing panel on the landing page lets you pick a widget ID and send JSON or plain text.
-Plain text is wrapped as `{ message: "..." }`.
 - Jobs can emit events on intervals; see `jobs/*.js` for examples of sending `{ widgetId, type, data }` via `emit()`.

 ## Event testing

-- The main page has an Event Testing panel.
+- The Tools section on the main page has an Event Testing panel.
+The Event Testing panel lets you pick a widget ID and send JSON or plain text.
 Select a widget ID, paste a payload, and click Send.
 If the text parses as JSON, it will send that JSON's `type` and `data`; otherwise it wraps your text as `{ message: "..." }`.

 ## Layout editing

-- Widgets are always draggable.
-When you start dragging, the grid overlay appears with a highlighted drop target under your cursor.
+- Pressing `E` on your keyboard enables the layout editing mode.
+- When enabled, widgets can be moved or resized.
-- After you drop, a banner asks what to do with the new layout:
+- After after resizing or dragging a widget, a banner at the top of the page asks what to do with the new layout:
-  - **Save temporarily**: Stores the layout in your browser `localStorage` (per dashboard slug) and applies it on reload.
+  - **Save temporarily**: Stores the layout in your browser `localStorage` (per dashboard) and applies it on reload.
   - **Save permanently**: Calls `POST /api/dashboards/:slug/layout` to write the positions back to the dashboard JSON on disk and also saves to `localStorage`.
-  - **Revert**: Discards pending changes and restores the last saved layout (permanent if available, otherwise the shipped layout).
+  - **Revert**: Discards pending changes and restores the last saved layout.

-### Webhooks
+## Webhooks

+Events can be sent as Webhooks to your Dashino dashboards.

 - Declare sources with `WEBHOOK_SOURCES` (comma separated).
 Each source name becomes the `:source` path segment.
 - Secrets live in `WEBHOOK_SECRET_<SOURCE>` (name uppercased, non-alphanumeric become `_`).
 Requests must send the secret in the `X-Webhook-Secret` header.